Tuesday, September 19, 2023 at 7:00 – 8:30 AM PST

 Ralston was born in Victoria and grew up in Vancouver.
 He has degrees in history and law from the University of British Columbia and a degree in history from the University of Cambridge in England.
 Previously, he was a practicing lawyer for many years.

-Keynote Speaker: Hon.
-Nathan Cullen, Minister of Water, Land and Resource Stewardship
+Speaker: Nathan Cullen, Minister of Water, Land and Resource Stewardship, Province of B.C.

 Nathan Cullen was elected MLA for Stikine in the 2020 provincial election.